ropg/heltec_esp32_lora_v3/README.md

 This library includes my [fork of RadioLib](https://github.com/ropg/RadioLib).
 This is because that fork uses my [ESP32_RTC_EEPROM](https://github.com/ropg/ESP32_RTC_EEPROM) when compiled on ESP32, allowing for much less wear on the ESP32 flash.
 RadioLib plans to have a more generic mechanism allowing for the retention of state information and as soon as that's in there, this library will depend on (and thus auto-install) the latest version of RadioLib instead of including a copy of it.
 As long as this uses my fork, make sure the original version of RadioLib is uninstalled to avoid the compiler getting confused.

 Next to the radio examples in this library, all [RadioLib examples](https://github.com/jgromes/RadioLib/tree/master/examples) that work with an SX1262 work here.
-Simply `#include <heltec.h>` instead of RadioLib and remove any code that creates a `radio` instance, it already exists when you include this library.
+Simply `#include <heltec_unofficial.h>` instead of RadioLib and remove any code that creates a `radio` instance, it already exists when you include this library.

 > * _It might otherwise confuse you at some point: while Heltec wired the DIO1 line from the SX1262 to the ESP32 (as they should, it is the interrupt line), they labeled it in their `pins_arduino.h` (my board definitions have it as both) and much of their own software as DIO0.
 The SX1262 IO pins start at DIO1._
-> * _If you place `#define HELTEC_NO_RADIOLIB` before `#include <heltec.h>`, RadioLib will not be included and this library won't create a radio object.
+> * _If you place `#define HELTEC_NO_RADIOLIB` before `#include <heltec_unofficial.h>`, RadioLib will not be included and this library won't create a radio object.
 Handy if you are not using the radio and need the space in flash for something else or if you want to use another radio library or so._

 &nbsp;